Proper disposal of dead stock is important to protect human health and the environment.

 - Dump dead animals in your dairy effluent ponds.

-The proper disposal of dead stock is covered by rules in our Regional Water and Soil Plan for Northland.
+The proper disposal of dead stock is covered by rules in our Proposed Regional Plan.
 Incorrect disposal that causes environmental or health risks may result in fines or prosecution.